When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• For exclusively breastfed babies, it is normal for them to poop after every feeding or go days or even a week or two without a single poop after six weeks of age.
+• Breastfed babies: It is normal for them to poop after every feed or go over a week without a single bowel movement once they pass the six-week mark.

 How Often Should My Baby Poop?